CorrelAid/hugo-website/content/de/correlaid-x/netherlands.md

 >}}
 Yiran is currently a research master student in organization at Erasmus University Rotterdam.
 She’s passionate about helping others realize the power of data scienceand applying it to create more social value.
 {{< /person >}}

 {{< person
-    name="Lisa"
-    subline="CorrelAidX Nederland"
-    img="/images/people/nl-lisa.jpg"
-    data-email="netherlands@correlaid.org"
-    data-to="CorrelAidX Netherlands"
-    link-color="ca-red-text"
-    x="1"
->}}
-Lisa is finishing her masters degrees in Artificial Intelligence and Data Science at Radboud University Nijmegen.
-She likes organizing events, making todo lists and has a passion for data science.
-CorrelAid is the perfect project to combine all of these things in a fun yet fulfilling way.
-{{< /person >}}

-{{< person